 The Expo site is located at the foot of the Great Wall of China at Badaling in Yanqing District, Beijing City.
 Covering 960 hectares along the banks of the Guishui River, it will be the largest ever site of an A1-category Horticultural Expo.

 The enclosed area will span 503 hectares, just over half of the total site area, and the remaining area will be split between the open area (399 ha) and the Horticultural Village (58 ha), where participants will stay before and during the Expo.
 Part of the 424-ha Guishui River Forest Park, which includes wetlands and wooded areas, will be included in the Expo site.
 Five existing villages within the area of the Expo site will be transformed into model rural villages where residents will be able to live in harmony with nature.

 The site will feature over 100 outdoor gardens as well as four theme pavilions: the China Pavilion, the International Museum, the Life Experience Museum and the Plant Museum.
-The main attractions of the Expo will be split between seven different zones:
+The main attractions of the Expo will be split between different zones:

 - China Exhibition Zone